rabbitmq/cluster-operator/docs/proposals/implemented/20200408-tls-support-amqp.md

   - Add `5671` to the Container Ports in the Pod Template
   - Add `5671` to the port map in the Client Service
 - If we expose the Client Service template we can potentially depend on the user to specify the port
-- When deploying via KSM, a [Certificate Request](https://cert-manager.io/docs/concepts/certificaterequest/) is templated if the plan specified `tls: true`
+- When deploying via Tanzu Service Manager, a [Certificate Request](https://cert-manager.io/docs/concepts/certificaterequest/) is templated if the plan specified `tls: true`

 ### User Stories